 When looking into the history of the White Russian, one quickly comes across the fact that it probably is not related to Russia in any way.

 Russian seems to be merely referring to the Vodka base.
-And as Vodka is more or less omnipresent in Russia, both these drinks got named accordingly. - Yet, recent research shows that Russia might not be the origin of Vodka but Poland.
+As Vodka is more or less omnipresent in Russia, the drink was named accordingly. - Yet, recent research shows that Russia might not be the origin of Vodka but Poland.

 But let's get back to the White Russian cocktail as we know it today: